 From Matthew 25:1-13 Jesus tells a parable that cautions us to be prepared and stay awake as we wait for him.
 A week later we heard another parable from Matthew 25:14-30 about using talents to increase their return.
 Like the servants, our talents are gifts on loan from God and we have a responsibility to use these gifts, to develop them and see what they yield.
 Like the master in the parable, God will come without notice to claim the return and give you a new talent.

-Last Sunday we celebrated Christ the King, the end of our Liturgical Year, with the Gospel reading from Matthew that defines Corporal Works of Mercy, outlining the very action God asks from us out of our Love for Him and one another.
+The Sunday before Advent started, we celebrated Christ the King, the end of our Liturgical Year, with the Gospel reading from Matthew that defines Corporal Works of Mercy, outlining the very action God asks from us out of our Love for Him and one another.

-Today is the first Sunday of Advent and again we are being called to action when, in the Gospel of Mark, Jesus said to his disciples: “Be watchful!
+Advent opened this week with another call to action when, in the Gospel of Mark, Jesus said to his disciples: “Be watchful!
 Be alert!

 Jesus isn't asking us to wait quietly, passively, but with action.
 Be alert.
 Be aware.
 Be prepared!